t6x/reaver-wps-fork-t6x/README.md

 #Option (g)
 		The option -g of wash, automatically runs the reaver to receive the chipset data.
-		If the AP does not respond to them quickly, this option will be slow to display the data, because the reaver will stay running until getting the data or until you reach your timeout limit (30 secs)
+		If the AP does not respond to them quickly, this option will be slower to display the data, because reaver will stay running until it gets the data or until you reach your timeout limit (30 secs)